SalahElshafey/Computer-System-Company/README.md

 # Computer Systems Co.

-This is a small compant that makes the users be able to buy some Pc Componenets that will help them in their pc-build
+This is a small company that makes the users be able to buy some Pc Componenets that will help them in their pc-build

 ## Documentation